What Does a Green Arrow Signal Mean?

 A. Right-of-way at All Times?

 It is a common misunderstanding that the green arrow signal gives you an absolute right-of-way.
 Before turning, you must yield to any vehicle, bicyclist, or pedestrian still in the intersection.
 Be especially careful when pedestrians are crossing the street you are turning into.
 They may have started crossing with a WALK signal.
-You should wait until they have safely crossed the street.
+It would be best to wait until they have safely crossed the road.

 B. Warns You to Proceed with Caution?

 Whenever you enter an intersection, you must use caution and look for vehicles and pedestrians who may cross your path.
-If they are close enough to be a hazard, you should be prepared to stop and yield.
+You should prepare to stop and yield if they are close enough to be a hazard.

 A green signal is, however, not a warning signal.